-Gautam is currently working as a Senior Project Associate at the DST- Centre for Policy Research at Indian Institute of Science.
+Gautam is currently working as a DST Postdoctoral Policy Fellow with the DST- Centre for Policy Research at the Indian Institute of Science.

 Google Scholar Page: https://scholar.google.com/citations?user=bgeNqgQAAAAJ&hl=en